 - Spend less than you make and invest your savings wisely – read this whole blog post.

 It really boils down to those 6.
 While being rich doesn’t equate to happiness it does give you back a finite resource: time.
-So while you may be trying to aspire for one of the first five points above to get rich, focusing on the last one will guarantee that down the road you will eventually get there in combination with all the steps above.
+So while you may be trying to aspire for one of the first five points above to get rich, focusing on the last one, like myself, will guarantee that down the road you will eventually get there in combination with all the steps above.
 I love seeing people become successful and utilizing time to achieve their personal goals.
 Money is part of that journey (unfortunately), however, I believe that anyone can achieve that time win based on their own personal wants in life.